slay419/Slackr/reflection.md

 uniformly decide not only on the format and structure, but getting to terms with pytest and exceptions.

-We also had difficulty syncronising our work and code across the unfamiliar platform of gitlab.
-We avoided this by using the web-interface and avoiding the terminal as necessary.
+At times, we had difficulty synchronising our work and code across the unfamiliar platform of gitlab.
+This was resolved by using the web-interface to verify that merges from our branches occured smoothly.

 Although the task was due on Sunday at 8pm, we collectivly agreed to move our due date forward to Friday, in order to create time and prevent procrastination.